Weaver Ant Facts

 Although it’s hard to believe: weaver ants help healing.
 In Asia and Africa, these weavers are put to another use.
 Their jaws are used to close wounds.
 It might sound strange but it seems to work.

-This fact sheet was submitted by animalfunfacts.net fan Rosa.
-Thanks for your amazing article!
+These facts were submitted by animalfunfacts.net fan Rosa.
+Thanks!
 Do you want to write a fan fact sheet?